-Almost all (90%) e-cigarette products sold globally are made in China, where there are almost 1,000 manufacturers.1 There are over 500 e-cigarette sellers marketing products under varied brand names,1 and it is estimated that 30–50% of sales of global e-cigarettes are conducted online.2 An estimated 35 million people were regular dual or sole users of e-cigarettes and vapour products (including heated tobacco products) in 2016, projected to grow to 55 million by 2021.3 In 2018, the market for e-cigarettes globally was estimated to be worth 7.1 billion US dollars, and is predicted to continue its rapid growth over the coming years (see estimates here).4 North America is by far the largest e-cigarette market, followed by Western Europe, Eastern Europe, Asia Pacific, and then the rest of the world (see 2018 market size estimates here).4
+Almost all (90%) e-cigarette products sold globally are made in China, where there are almost 1,000 manufacturers.1 There are over 500 e-cigarette sellers marketing products under varied brand names,1 and it is estimated that 30–50% of sales of global e-cigarettes are conducted online.2 An estimated 35 million people were regular dual or sole users of e-cigarettes and vapour products (including heated tobacco products) in 2016, projected to grow to 55 million by 2021.3 In 2018, the market for e-cigarettes globally was estimated to be worth more than 13 billion US dollars, and is predicted to continue its rapid growth over the coming years (see estimates here).4 North America is by far the largest e-cigarette market, followed by Western Europe, Eastern Europe, Asia Pacific, and then the rest of the world (see 2018 market size estimates here).4

-Although the concept of an electronic cigarette was first patented in the USA in 1965,6 it was not until 2003 that the first commercialised e-cigarette product was developed in China.7 E-cigarettes generally comprise four parts: the battery, the heating element, the vapourising chamber, and the solution cartridge.
-The battery supplies the power to the heating element, in order for it to become sufficiently warm to aerosolise the solution.
+Although the concept of an electronic cigarette was first patented in the USA in 1965,5 it was not until 2003 that the first commercialised e-cigarette product was developed in China.6 E-cigarettes generally comprise four parts: the battery, the heating element, the vapourising chamber, and the solution cartridge.
+The battery supplies the power to the heating element, for it to become sufficiently warm to aerosolise the solution.
 The heating element is housed in a chamber, which also holds the aerosol until the user inhales.
-Some types of e-cigarettes allow users to control the voltage so they can select the amount of aerosol produced and nicotine concentration.8
+Some types of e-cigarettes allow users to control the voltage so they can select the amount of aerosol produced and nicotine concentration.7

 18B.1.2 Start-up companies